20 of the Best Weather Activities for Preschool Kids

 Weather Movement Activities

-Here are some fun weather related songs with movements for your kids.
+Here are some fun weather-related activities.
+These songs with movements are a perfect addition to your weather lesson plans.

 Weather Song by Patty Shukla